zhzlatkov/website-for-your-bar/README.md

 ## Additional Information about the project:

-This project is using Next.js, Tailwind, TailwindUI, HeadlesUI, Heroicons, Prisma, PrismaClient, Yup, ESLint, Prettier, Husky,
+This project is using Next.js, Tailwind, TailwindUI, HeadlesUI, Heroicons, Prisma, PrismaClient, Amazon s3, Yup, ESLint, Prettier, Husky,

 Zlatko Zlatkov creates the whole design, it is inspired by the menu of one local Bulgarian Bar and is implemented using TailwindUI components, HeadlesUI components, and Heroicons.